edornd/olmoearth_pretrain/README.md

 2. Navigate to root directory of this repo and run `uv sync --locked --all-groups`
 3. Install the pre-commit tool `uv tool install pre-commit --with pre-commit-uv --force-reinstall`

+uv installs everything into a venv, so to keep using `python` commands you can activate uv's venv.
+Otherwise, swap to `uv run python`.

 ## Training Setup
 1. Create a Github Token that is able to clone this repo on beaker.
 You can generate a token [here](https://github.com/settings/tokens) Following permissions are sufficient
     - repo